Prajwal-45/Prajwal-45/README.md

 I'm a passionate MERN Stack Developer, continuously exploring new technologies and improving my skills.
 My journey in web development is driven by a love for building efficient and scalable web applications.

-🌱 Currently Learning
+🌱 Experienced Person

-MERN Stack: Mastering MongoDB, Express.js, React, and Node.js.
+MEARN Stack: Mastering MongoDB, Express.js, React, and Node.js.

 Best Practices: Writing clean, maintainable, and efficient code.